-If a dose of BETASERON is missed, then it should be taken as soon as you remember or are able to take it.
+If a dose of BETASERON is missed, then take it as soon as you remember or are able to take it.
 You should not take BETASERON on two consecutive days.
 The next injection should be taken about 48 hours (two days) after that dose.
 If you accidentally take more than your prescribed dose or take it on two consecutive days, you should call your healthcare provider immediately.

-For detailed information on BETASERON, please see the Injection Training Guide that comes in your BETASERON Training Kit.
+For detailed information on taking BETASERON, please see the Injection Training Guide that comes in your BETASERON Training Kit.